sumaity42/ML_for_Classification_of_Conformational_Space/README.md

 # Repo details
 ## 1. Features:
-The features are distances between Calpha pair if its less than 15 Å.
+If distances between Calpha pair is less than 15 Å, consider it as a feature.

 ## 2. Workflow:
 The workflow is organized as follows: